2022 Zamboanga del Norte local elections: Dipolog

 Incumbent mayor Darel Dexter Uy is running for re-election; incumbent vice mayor Horacio Velasco is term-limited and ineligible to run for reelection.
 Uy's party nominated incumbent vice governor Senen Angeles for city vice mayor.
 Mayor Uy will face Rommel Jalosjos, businessman and former governor of Zamboanga Sibugay.
-Lawyer and former Jalosjos-ally Clyde Naong, who ran and was defeated in the 2019 mayoralty, is making his second attempt for the position.
+Lawyer and perennial candidate Clyde Naong, who ran and was defeated in the 2019 mayoralty, is making his second attempt for the position.